frontenddogma/web-development-glossary/manuscript/f.md

 Facade pattern
 : A software design pattern commonly used in object-oriented programming.
 Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.
 A facade can improve the readability and usability of a software library by masking interaction with more complex components behind a single (and often simplified) API; provide a context-specific interface to more generic functionality (complete with context-specific input validation); and serve as a launching point for a broader refactor of monolithic or tightly-coupled systems in favor of more loosely-coupled code.&nbsp;[†](#w-facade-pattern)

+Fagan inspection
+: A process of trying to find defects in documents (such as source code or formal specifications) during various phases of the software development process.
+It defines a process as an activity with pre-specified entry and exit criteria.
+Fagan inspection is named after Michael Fagan, who is credited as being the inventor of formal software inspections.&nbsp;[†](#w-fagan-inspection)

+Fagan testing
+: → Fagan inspection

 Fallback
 : A contingency option to be taken if the preferred choice is unavailable.&nbsp;[†](#w-fallback)